guillaumechereau/gcher.com/content/posts/2023-04-16-an-intuitive-explanation-of-quantum-field-theory.md

 # Retrieving the present time

-The path integral formulation isn't commonly discussed (at least among non-physicist) and I think it's partly because it seems totally impractical to compute an infinite number of paths, and also because it's not obvious how this relates to our 'normal' perception of the world as some kind of state machine, going from a time $T$ to a time $ T + 1 $.
+The path integral formulation isn't commonly discussed (at least among non-physicist) and I think it's partly because it seems impractical to compute an infinite number of paths, but also because it's not obvious how this relates to our *normal* perception of the world as some kind of state machine, going from a time $T$ to a time $ T + 1 $.

-To simplify the computation of a very large number of paths, we can make the following observation: all the partial segments of a path will be used by many paths.
+To simplify the computation of a very large number of paths, we can make the following observation: all the partial segments of a path will be summed by many paths.
 How can we avoid recomputing them each time?
 The trick is to realize that is we draw a line at a given time, all the paths will cross it at one position.
 If we precomputed the partial sum of all the paths below this line for all positions, we can use it at a starting